mdn522/wf-kiwi-urgent-weapon-crafting/README.md

 # wf-kiwi-urgent-weapon-crafting
-Opens disabled K.I.W.I. page so you can manage your weapon crafting crates
+Opens disabled K.I.W.I. page so you can manage your weapon crafting crates.
+This is Google Chrome Extension. also works on Opera

 How to install:
 Step 1: Click the button "Clone or download" above